ValdemarGr/gql/website/docs/schema/resolvers.md

 // emitting for user john_doe
 // emitting for user john_doe
 // emitting for user john_doe
-// Disconnecting from VPN after 1011ms ...
+// Disconnecting from VPN after 1009ms for john_doe ...
-// res3: String = "duration was 1031ms"
+// res3: String = "duration was 1017ms"

 bench(runVPNSubscription(subscriptionQuery, 3)).unsafeRunSync()
 // Connecting to VPN for john_doe ...